 But the search is usually half the fun!

-My husband started collecting metal signs a few years after we started traveling together.
+My husband started collecting metal signs as travel souvenirs a few years after we started traveling together.
 Metal signs are a bit tricky to find, as they’re not very common and usually represent a limited number of industries – usually breweries and distilleries.
 Which is right up our alley!

 Here is one wall in our basement.
 We purchased the A&W root beer sign, Chocolat de Provence and Chevrolet signs locally.
 But the others are all from holidays to the Netherlands, Germany, and Denmark.
 We worked out the layout by putting the signs on the floor first.